 The heart and soul of the League of Women Voters is educating citizens to make informed decisions and to be involved in government.
-The Voter Service Committee works to increase turnout by facilitating voter registration and education.
+The Voter Services Committee works to increase turnout through voter registration and education.
 The League strives to ensure democracy works for every citizen by making sure every vote is counted and by following legislation impacting voting rights.

 Upcoming Voter Services Events